-University: University of Oxford, Brasenose College
+University: University of Bristol

-Competition and regulatory work involves a mixture of commercial, public and (for now) European law.
+Competition and regulatory work involves a mixture of commercial, public and (at least for now) EU law.
 The general competition law prohibitions under EU and domestic law apply to all types of economic activity, and work in this area also involves a range of sector-specific regulation (eg, in the telecoms, energy and financial services sectors).
 It also includes merger control under EU law and the Enterprise Act 2002.
 The work involves a mix of regulatory and court proceedings, with claims for damages for breaches of competition law taking on a higher profile in recent years.
 Related areas are State aid and the rules on public sector and utility procurement.

 Asked how he became a competition law specialist, Aaron Khan explains that “there wasn’t a masterplan – much like my career more generally.
 For most of my A levels, I thought I would study computer science at university because I was very interested in technology, but I realised that I didn’t quite have the skills for that, I chose to do a law degree because I thought it would be interesting, not because I thought I would necessarily pursue it as a career.”

 It was the right choice – the more he studied, the more he realised that “this is where my interests lie.”
 Keen to develop his expertise, he completed a bilingual LLM degree in EU law at the College of Europe in Bruges, Belgium.
 “It was an amazing but slightly terrifying experience – my French is okay, but I had to improve very quickly,” he recalls.
 Competition law was one of the main modules on the course, which was Aaron’s introduction to what would become his career: “I found myself completely enthralled, not only by the body of law but also with its close interaction with economics.
 The analysis of whether certain actions should be permitted or prohibited by competition law is absolutely fascinating.”